1.0 Constructing continuity with discrete building blocks

 So what did our mathematicians do to get around this shortcoming?
 They waved their magic wands and

 converted the sequence of discrete points into a single stick:

 " all the points which we obtain finally fuse together into a linear continuum, in which

 they become embedded, giving up their individual existences" (p.
 16)

-invokes magic, melts the physical dots, and blends them into a rigid line: a stick made of a single piece.
+magic, melts the physical dots, and blends them into a rigid line: a stick made of a single piece.
+We have no

-We have no more dots.
+more dots.
 The mathematician amended his initial assumptions.
-He sacrificed logic in his
+He sacrificed logic in his pursuit of the

-as he attempts to do something with this 'continuous,' rigid line he must return to discrete dots, locations,
+attempts to do something with this 'continuous,' rigid line he must return to discrete dots, locations, and

 " we are enabled through these axioms to banish continuity, which is so difficult to